Are you looking for varied ways to get into some of the popular colleges in countries like the UK, US and Canada for undergraduate studies?

-The students must need to have a passport and aadhar card as mandatory SAT ID Proof required to appear for Exam.
+The students must need to have a passport and Aadhar card as mandatory SAT ID Proof required to appear for the exam.

 SAT Exam Eligibility for Indian Students

 The SAT Exam Eligibility for Indian Students is the same as for students from other countries.
-The students who are in grade 9 or above in India can take this exam.
+Students in grade 9 or above can take this exam.

 Registration for SAT Exam